-Dr. Mustillo shares her home with 4 cats (JoJo, Tater, Miss Lilly, and Sampson), 1 dog (Logan), and her husband.
-She is a member of the Maryland Veterinary Medical Association (MVMA), American Association of Feline Practitioners (AAFP), and the American Veterinary Medical Association (AVMA).
+Dr. Mustillo shares her home with 5 cats (JoJo, Tater, Miss Lilly, and two “new” senior kitties Sonny and Sinbad), 1 dog (Logan), and her husband.
 In her spare time, Dr. Mustillo volunteers for a feline rescue group, The Animal Welfare League of Montgomery County.

 Vicki is our Registered Veterinary Technician, having obtained her AAS in Veterinary Technology from Broadview University in Utah in 2013 and receiving her RVT registration in Maryland in 2014.
 She also was a professional pet groomer for 6 years.
 She moved to Maryland after graduating from Broadview, and we are so fortunate to have her with us at A Cat Clinic!
-Vicki has three cats at home (Juno, Canary and Rufio), and she loves working with our clients’ cats and getting to know their unique personalities.
+Vicki has four cats at home (Juno, Canary, Rufio and Fry), and she loves working with our clients’ cats and getting to know their unique personalities.
 Her favorite quote is, “Dogs come when they’re called, cats take a message and get back to you later!”

 Christina became a member of the A Cat Clinic team in March, 2017.
-She will mainly be at the front desk, but will also learn about working with the doctors and technicians as an assistant.
+She is mainly at the front desk, but will also help out with the patients.
 Her prior animal experience includes several years doing grooming.
-As a child, she was not allowed to have a cat, so that was the first pet she got when she became an adult.
+As a child, she was not allowed to have a cat, so that was the first peNext page›t she got when she became an adult.
 She says, “As every cat owner knows, nobody owns a cat!”
 Christina has three young children, and when she has a free moment enjoys reading.
-Sadly, she does not currently have any pets, so she’ll just have to get her fill here at the clinic!
+She shares her home with one kitty, Chompers, as well.

-Sam graduated from the University of Maryland, College Park in 2013, and works with us as a Veterinary Technician when she is not in veterinary school at the University of Edinburgh, Scotland.
+Sam graduated from the University of Maryland, College Park in 2013, and works with us mostly as a Veterinary Technician.
 She is looking to fulfill her goal of becoming a wildlife or exotic animal veterinarian.
-Prior to joining our team, Sam had interned at a small animal veterinary hospital, assisted an equine veterinarian, and volunteered at a wild animal sanctuary.
-At home in the U.S., she lives on a farm with 6 horses, 2 dogs and several barn cats.
+Prior to joining our team, Sam interned at a small animal veterinary hospital, assisted an equine veterinarian, and volunteered at a wild animal sanctuary.
+She lives on a farm with 6 horses, 2 dogs and several barn cats.
 She has a special affinity for working with cats, which she admits are her favorite.